johnwquarles/Ruby-FileIO-Hangman/README.md

 I accomplished the latter using yaml.

-At the moment you're able to save and load your game to one save slot.
-I'd like to expand on this and let the user create/load multiple saves.
+Users are now able to save multiple times and choose which save they'd like to load from a menu.